fabherhe/fabherhe/README.md

 👀 I’m interested in data science.

-🌱 I’m currently learning some Sql (specially mysql and postgres) and Python (with its libraries like pandas, numpy, sklearn and matplotlib.
+🌱 I’m currently learning some Sql (specially mysql and postgres) and Python (with its libraries like pandas, numpy, sklearn and matplotlib).

 💞️ I’m looking to collaborate in anything that gives me experience and money